Skip to main content

 Pan's Labyrinth (2006)

 Popular consciousness has been trained to view the fight for goodness as a fight against a singular bad guy.
 Film is abounding in supervillains, the living personification of all that is ill in the world.
 Having one person embody evil so wholly helps to clearly outline exactly what evil the hero is fighting against (pride, greed, general cruelty, etc.), but this model takes it as a given that certain people are just born bad, and that makes it okay to root for their defeat, misfortune, or even their demise.
-It serves a narrative purpose, but what if it has real-life consequences on how we interact with real people, people who are much more than their political views?
+It serves a narrative purpose, but what if it has real-life consequences on how we interact with real people, people who are much more than their political history?

-This worldview is part of what makes it okay, even fun, to take down someone from “the other side” with a tasteful bashing.
-It may feel good in the moment, especially if other like-minded patriots validate your righteous anger with a “like,” but we’ve been living this “all’s fair in love and war” routine for a while, and it has not solved the world’s wrongs.
-It has made a lot of people feel really hurt.
 Maybe it would be easy if our opponents were as the Orcs of Isengard just begging to be thwarted by the hearts of men, but this is ignoring the complex realities that informed this person’s viewpoints and actions.
 I’m not prepared to say that there are no bad apples in real life, but most of the people posting misinformed rants on Facebook aren’t bad apples.
 As Sisu tells Namaari late in the film, “You don’t want to hurt anyone.
 You just want a better world.
 Like we all do."
-This is something Raya will never acknowledge about the girl who turned her father to stone, at least not at the start of the film.
+This is something Raya will never acknowledge about the girl who turned her father to stone, at least not at the start of the film, but the completion of her character arc hinges on her taking this leap.

 Is this good storytelling?
 Yes.
 Does it say a lot about how to stop social division within a country?
 Well …